contao/docs/docs/manual/user-management/users.en.md

 ## Unlock pages and articles

-The release of pages and articles so that they can be processed in the backend often leads to confusion in practice, because the necessary authorizations have to be set at different places in the system.
+Giving access to pages and articles so that they can be processed in the back end often leads to confusion in practice, because the necessary authorizations have to be set at different places in the system.

 In order to unlock certain pages and to allow editing of articles on these pages, you have to create the appropriate prerequisites in the user administration as well as in the page structure.